steveliles/AsyncAndroid/README.md

 Check out [the book](http://steveliles.github.io/asynchronous_android.html) for detailed coverage and explanation of all of the constructs presented in these examples.
 You can easily run the examples on your own device - either build this project or get [the app](https://play.google.com/store/apps/details?id=com.packt.asyncandroid) from Google Play.

-This project has been developed with Android Studio with the Gradle build system and the Android 4.3 platform.
-All of the examples should run fine on Android devices running 2.1 upwards.
+This project has been developed with Android Studio with the Gradle build system and the Android 4.4 (KitKat) platform.
+With the exception of a few examples that use newer API's, the examples should run fine on Android devices running 2.1 upwards.

 The examples are arranged in a single app, and grouped by chapter as follows: